ajfite/baseball-pi/readme.md

 [Progress pictures on imgur](http://imgur.com/a/cskun)

 I'll have a blog up soon documenting my work on the project, you can follow [@ajfite](https://twitter.com/AJFite) on Twitter for now.

+This project is licensed under the MIT License, see license.md for more details.

 ##Hardware
 * 20x4 Character Display (based on the HD44780 controller)